Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 Before SSO users can sign in, an Azure Tenant Administrator must grant permissions to the Confluent app.

-You can invite additional users to your organization by creating a Confluent Cloud account.
+You can invite more users to your organization by creating a Confluent Cloud account.
 Use an Azure AD user, or a non-SSO user with an email address and password.
+For more information, see Add a local user account and Add an SSO user.

-Next steps¶
+Next steps

-- Enable single sign-on (SSO) for your organization.
+Enable single sign-on (SSO) for your organization.
 For more information, see Single sign-on in the Azure documentation.

-- Manage Confluent connectors from Azure Portal.
+Manage Confluent connectors from Azure Portal.
 For more information, see Use Confluent Connectors in Azure (preview) in the Azure documentation.

-Pay As You Go plans are not currently supported through Jio Marketplace.
+Pay-as-you-go plans are not currently supported through Jio Marketplace.

-No private icon¶
+No private icon

 - Symptoms